 - There are two age-bands with a different Questionnaire and Feedback Report Card for each age-band (ie. 10-14 years and 15-17 years).
-This reflects the fact that the same pattern and/or frequency of substance use across different age groups places young people at varying risk levels depending on their developmental stage. - The 'low-risk' category has been eliminated, given young people's increased vulnerability to the negative effects of substance use.
-In addition, the cut-off scores are more conservative compared to the adult ASSIST, reflecting young people's increased risk of associated negative effects and of developing dependence in the future.
-For 10-14 year olds any substance use (apart from tobacco, alcohol and inhalants) automatically places clients within the 'high-risk' category. - Question 3 has been re-worded to assess context and/or reasons for use rather than screen for the direct experience of craving.
+This reflects the fact that the same pattern and/or frequency of substance use across different age groups places young people at varying risk levels depending on their developmental stage. - The 'low-risk' category has been eliminated (with an exception for low use alcohol), given young people's increased vulnerability to the negative effects of substance use.
+In addition, the cut-off scores are more conservative compared to the adult ASSIST, reflecting young people's increased risk of associated negative effects and of developing dependence in the future. - Question 3 has been re-worded to assess context and/or reasons for use rather than screen for the direct experience of craving.
 Cravings are indicative of dependence and may be less relevant to young users.
-Specifically, question 3 aims to determine if a young person has progressed from using substances for their positive reinforcing effects such as for recreation and social integration to using substances for their negative reinforcing effects (eg. to dampen memory or produce a sleepy state, in order to avoid unpleasant emotions or situations). - Question 7 which asks about failed attempts to control, cut-down or stop use has been removed.
+Specifically, question 3 aims to determine if a young person has progressed from using substances for their positive reinforcing effects such as for recreation and social integration - to using substances for their negative reinforcing effects (eg. to dampen memory or produce a sleepy state, in order to avoid unpleasant emotions or situations). - Question 7 which asks about failed attempts to control, cut-down or stop use has been removed.
 Again this question, which is a reflection of a loss of control and dependence, was thought to have less relevance to younger users, who are less likely to have a long-term history of use and hence are less likely to be dependent users.
-In addition, question 7 is conceptually more complex than the other questions, which may provide some difficulty for young people. - Question 8 which asks about injecting has been removed.
-It was thought that this question may be inappropriate and irrelevant to young people aged 10-14 years.

-- Overall, the language used has been simplified, and a few additional prompts have been included.
+In addition, question 7 is conceptually more complex than the other questions, which may provide some difficulty for young people. - Overall, the language used has been simplified, and a few additional prompts have been included.
 In addition, questions 3 to 6 on the clinical form have been broken down into two parts, to maximise clarity and understanding. - A number of changes have also been made to the ASSIST Feedback Report cards to increase both clarity and relevance.
 The risks associated with each substance have been classified as 'short-term' versus 'long-term' to help facilitate discussion.
 There is also more of an emphasis on the immediate risks associated with substance use and on those issues identified as most relevant or salient to young people.